Why choose this course

-Both full-time and part-time students must complete 5 compulsory modules and 4 elective modules by the end of their MSc.
-The dissertation forms 1 of the compulsory modules.
+Both full-time and part-time students must complete five compulsory modules and four elective modules by the end of their MSc.
+The dissertation forms one of the compulsory modules.

-Modules are taught on an intensive five day basis, with classes running approximately from 9 to 5 Monday to Friday over the course of a single week.
-All modules require students to undertake individual study in preparation for the intensive week (readings and in some cases a pre-class assignment) and each module includes a post-taught component assignment.
+Modules are taught on an intensive five-day basis, with classes running from approximately 9:00am to 5:00pm Monday to Friday over the course of a single week.
+All modules require students to carry out individual study in preparation for the intensive week (readings and in some cases a pre-class assignment) and each module includes a post-taught component assignment.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.